Experienced French Drain Systems Solutions

 First, a reliable trench is dug through the landscape.
 The channel is generally situated outside of the footing and should be at least 2 feet wide and up to 6 feet deep.
 Some are as shallow as 2 feet for a slab-on-grade home.
 The drainage pipe is then laid carefully into the soil.
 It is crucial that the pipeline is sloped from a high starting point and ends at a lower elevation to help excess water drain accurately.
 From there, the tube is covered by, at the minimum, 12 inches of washed gravel.
 Filter fabric is carefully placed over the gravel to prevent soil from clogging the pipe.
 Finally, topsoil is added to the top.

 How French Drains Prevent Foundation Issues

 For most, a French drain is designed to move water away from the house – and thereby away from the foundation.
 The drain, when installed correctly, runs around the entire perimeter of the house at footing level and intercepts excess water before it makes it into the basement.
-A French drain is a wise investment, because foundation repairs can be expensive!
+A French drain is a wise investment because foundation repairs can be expensive!

-In Texas, we’re no stranger to severe storms capable of causing immense damage to a landscape or household.
+We’re no stranger to severe storms capable of causing immense damage to a landscape or household.
 As rainwater begins to accumulate, it actively seeks the path of least resistance.
 That path could lead straight into your foundation.
 Drainage systems reroute the water away from the house and towards a safer location, where the excess water can be soaked up by the ground or evaporate safely.
 Please note: We do not perform service on the foundation itself.